 Legal research

-Possibly you were asked to clarify the history of ownership of a building.
+Or you were asked to clarify the history of ownership of a building.
 But you are at a loss when looking at an age-old German land register entry.

-In any of these cases, I can help you.
-I made my passion for old scripts into a profession and specialized on deciphering and translating Sütterlin and Kurrent script.
-Gladly I will enable you to discover the secrets of your old German documents.
+In any of these cases I can help you.
+I made my passion for old scripts into a profession and specialized on transcribing and translating Sütterlin and Kurrent script.
+Another thing I can help with is researching in archives and putting family trees together.